vijaylondhe21/updata/README.md

 - I do not own this data and I am not selling this data.
 - This data is intended for **research purposes only**.
-- I am not affiliated with Upstox, NSE, or any other exchange in India.
+- I am not affiliated with Upstox, NSE, or any other exchange mentioned anywhere in this package.

 ---